Pennacook: History

 A 1634 map by William Wood showing both Pennacook bashaba Passaconaway at Amoskeag Falls and a separate settlement of Pennacook under an unknown sachem Mattacomen.
 The map also shows Sagamore John and Sagamore James of the Naumkeag who were politically aligned with the Pennacook.

 One of the first Indian tribes to encounter European colonists, the Pennacook were devastated by infectious diseases carried by the newcomers.
-Suffering high mortality, they were in a weakened state and subject to raids by Mohawk of the Iroquois Confederacy from the west, and Micmac (Mi'kmaq) tribes from the north, who also took a toll of lives.
-Chief Passaconaway had a military advantage over English colonists from New England, but he decided to make peace with them rather than lose more of his people through warfare.
-They were caught up in King Philip's War, however, and lost more members.
+Suffering high mortality, they were in a weakened state and subject to raids by Mohawk of the Iroquois Confederacy from the west, and Micmac (Mi'kmaq) tribes from the north.
+Chief Passaconaway had a military advantage over English colonists from New England, but chose to make peace with them to avoid more deaths among his people to war.
+They were caught up in King Philip's War, however, and more members died.
 Although Wonalancet, the chief who succeeded Passaconaway, tried to maintain neutrality in the war, bands of Pennacook in western Massachusetts did not.

 After King Philip's War, the colonists of New England enslaved some Pennacook captives.
 Some joined the Schaghticoke.
 Other Pennacooks fled to the Hudson Valley and on to Quebec.
 North-bound refugees eventually merged with other member tribes of the Wabanaki Confederacy.
 In the north, some Pennacook merged into the Pigwacket people, an Abenaki group.
 Gordon M. Day suggested that Pennacook moved north to Odanak Reserve in Quebec, and their descendants belong to the Odanak First Nation, an Abenaki government in Canada.

 Cultural heritage groups

 Several groups in present-day Vermont claim to be Pennacook bands.
 The Odanak Abenaki Band Council has denounced them.
 Contemporary scholarship indicates that most members of such groups have a single Indigenous ancestor many generations removed or no Indigenous ancestry at all.
-Indigenous activists and their allies strongly critique this phenomenon, sometimes called race-shifting, as a threat to the sovereignty of Indigenous nations and part of a larger pattern of settler self-indigenization.
+Indigenous activists strongly criticise such claims, describing them as sometimes called race-shifting, and view them as a threat to the sovereignty of Indigenous nations and as part of a larger pattern of settler self-indigenization.